Gauff Has nothing To Lose Against Swiatek In French Open Final - UrduPoint

 "I think the mental part is going to, especially at the beginning, make a big difference.

-"I couldn't get rid of the expectations fully (in the semi-finals), but I tried to accept that, that they are going to be there and it's going to stress me a little bit more," said Swiatek.
+"I couldn't get rid of the expectations fully (in the semi-finals), but I tried to accept that, that they are going to be there and it's going to stress me a little bit more," said Swiatek, who is hoping to become the 10th multiple Roland Garros winner in the Open era.

 Swiatek, though, does not think she is ready yet to use her profile to talk about political or social issues.